 A paid-up addition (PUA) is another layer of death benefit that is added to a policy.
 Each PUA can be purchased by way of additional deposits (a.k.a.
 ADO or EDO), by dividends, or a combination of both.
 Each PUA also earns dividends every year they’re declared and each PUA must accumulate it’s equivalent in cash value by age 100 of the life insured.
 This additional growth is an advantage to the policy owner while the life insured is alive and when the life insured dies.

 Now, that is a wordy definition, but it still seems difficult to understand, and it doesn’t define what it really is.

 Financial experts: Paid up Additions

-Now try imagining paid-up additions the same way as mini-paid up life insurance covers in your whole policy.
+Now try imagining paid-up additions the same way as mini-paid up life insurance policies stacked on top of your original participating whole life policy.

-In most cases, whole life policies feature a rider that allows you to receive these paid-up additions.
+In most cases, participating dividend paying whole life policies feature a rider that allows you to purchase these paid-up additions.
 Different firms have different names.
 For instance, you’ll come across names such as:

-Every earned dividend goes to acquire the paid up additions.
+Every earned dividend goes to acquire paid up additions.

 Paid up additions are used mainly because they help to:

-The main reason why they are so popular is because they pay out cash and offer death benefits simultaneously.
+The main reason why they are so popular is because they pay accumulate cash value daily and grow the death benefit simultaneously.

 Schedule a call with one of our financial experts to show you how you can benefit from Paid up additions.